 With prior planning, influencer marketing can lead to a great return on investment.
 You'll also earn volumes of valuable content to leverage for future marketing initiatives.

 ApexDrop has a vast network of vetted micro influencers who are ready to create content.
-If you’re interested in working with ApexDrop, visit our demo page to learn more about how we match brands with the right influencers.
+If you’re interested in working with ApexDrop, schedule a call to learn more about how we match brands with the right influencers.